Expert Kasia Kedzia debunks two common myths about theory of change and explains a simple exercise that makes creating a theory of change a breeze.

 A Simple Yet Effective Tool

-When mapped out a theory of change, we can walk someone through what project success looks like, how it’s supposed to work, the strategy we are taking to accomplish our goal, what we want to learn, and how we will know if it’s working.
+When mapping out a theory of change, we can walk someone through what project success looks like, how it’s supposed to work, the strategy we are taking to accomplish our goal, what we want to learn, and how we will know if it’s working.
 Contrary to popular belief, the point is to keep the ToC simple.
 Above all, when we apply it we may be preventing some major potential pitfalls from the start.
 At most, we will have greater impact through our work.
 At the least, we will get to work on time.